Kong/docs.konghq.com/app/_hub/kong-inc/proxy-cache-advanced/index.md

       default: text/plain, application/json
       value_in_examples:
       description: |
         Upstream response content types considered cacheable.
-The plugin performs an exact match against each specified value; for example, if the upstream is expected to respond with a `application/json; charset=utf-8` content-type, the plugin configuration must contain said value or a `Bypass` cache status will be returned.
+The plugin performs an **exact match** against each specified value; for example, if the upstream is expected to respond with a `application/json; charset=utf-8` content-type, the plugin configuration must contain said value or a `Bypass` cache status is returned.
     - name: vary_headers
       required: false
       default: